RAM AND THE HE-GOAT

 happen for any and all who will believe in his Son (John 1:12-13).
 Mysterious?
 Yes.

 But, oh so true ... oh so real ... and oh so absolutely freeing!
-As Jesus put it to
+As Jesus said to

 Nicodemus, the top religious ruler of Israel in his day,